dragonmushu/BacteriaMotion/README.md

     4. Right wall follow

 ## BFS
-    1. this feature allows the user to see the shortest path distance for the solved maze
+    1. This feature displays the shortest path distance for the solved maze

 ## Statistics Panel
     1. Total time (s)